-Gal Gadot plays Diana Prince, a soldier out of time: emerging from her isolated paradise, she trained with her fellow female Amazonians all her life, dreaming of the glory of battle and simplifying the heroic result.
-Among those around her, she is a fantastic fighter, as General Antiope (played by The Princess Bride’s Robin Wright) resolves to train her harder than any other Amazonian before.
-Diana dreams of the island’s sacred weapons: including a magnificent sword “Godkiller,” which comes with a clever twist.
+Actress Gal Gadot plays Diana Prince, a soldier emerging from her isolated paradise, where she trained with female Amazonians all her life, dreaming of the glory of battle.
+She is a fantastic fighter, and General Antiope (played by Robin Wright from “The Princess Bride”) resolves to train her harder than any other Amazonian before.
+Diana dreams of the island’s sacred weapons: including a magnificent sword called the “Godkiller,” which comes with a clever twist.

 The casting is deliriously good.
 While the Israeli Gadot appears to switch Diana’s iconic blue eyes with Chris Pine, who plays Steve Trevor, both actors look, act, and breathe the part.
-The actress, sincere with a weapon and voice of a leader, has her own street cred: Gadot had already served in the military and was studying law before landing the part.
-She is badass, if not insanely beautiful, strong, confident.
-Pine, of course, is plenty beautiful in his own right, with a naked “bathtub scene” that smirkingly flips gender roles.
-As the love interest, he is likeable, intelligent, respectful, and very, very funny.
+The actress, sincere with a weapon and a voice of a leader, has her own street cred – Gadot served as a soldier in the Israel Defense Forces and was studying law before she landed the part.
+She is badass, if not insanely beautiful, strong, and confident.
+Pine, of course, is plenty beautiful in his own right, with a semi-naked “bathtub scene” that smirkingly flips gender roles.
+As the love interest, he is likable, intelligent, respectful, and very funny.
 Their love story takes up just the right amount of screen space.
 Jenkins knew she would be under fire to create the perfect love story for what everyone saw as a female superhero movie.
-And, cinematically speaking, their love is just sweet, and bound to pull some heartstrings in the end.
+And, cinematically speaking, their love is bound to pull heartstrings.

-At least we can all agree the film passes the Bechdel test with flying colors, as more than two women talk about the man they love.
-In fact, there are women everywhere, and diversely so, including the scarred, mysterious “Doctor Poison” in the German labs, the scientist who comes up with a breed of even deadlier mustard gas.
-Unlike the women of Themyscira, her power comes in a different packaging, intelligence.
+At least we can all agree the film passes the Bechdel test with flying colors, as more than two women talk about things besides the man they love.
+In fact, there are women everywhere, and diversely so, including the scarred, mysterious “Doctor Poison,” the German scientist who comes up with a breed of even deadlier mustard gas.
+Unlike the women of Themyscira, her power comes in a different packaging: intelligence.